Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### clientKey

-The optional OC client key to be used in `OAUtil.oaRestTemplateGet/oaRestTemplatePost` calls.
-This key, if configured, sets as a request header and eventually used OC side for some SSO implementations.
+The optional OpenContent client key to be used in `OAUtil.oaRestTemplateGet/oaRestTemplatePost` calls.
+This key, if configured, sets as a request header and eventually used OpenContent side for some SSO implementations.

 Default value: ``